Dilution ratio

-In chemistry and biology, the dilution ratio is the ratio of solute to solvent.
-It is often used for simple dilutions, one in which a unit volume of a liquid material of interest is combined with an appropriate volume of a solvent liquid to achieve the desired concentration.
+In chemistry and biology, the dilution ratio and dilution factor are two related (but slightly different) expressions of the change in concentration of a liquid substance when mixing it with another liquid substance.
+They are often used for simple dilutions, one in which a unit volume of a liquid material of interest is combined with an appropriate volume of a solvent liquid to achieve the desired concentration.
 The diluted material must be thoroughly mixed to achieve the true dilution.

 For example, in a solution with a 1:5 dilution ratio, entails combining 1 unit volume of solute (the material to be diluted) with 5 unit volumes of the solvent to give 6 total units of total volume.

-This is often confused with "dilution factor" which is an expression which describes the ratio of the aliquot volume to the final volume.
-Dilution factor is a notation often used in commercial assays.
-For example, in solution with a 1:5 dilution factor, entails combining 1 unit volume of solute (the material to be diluted) with (approximately) 4 unit volumes of the solvent to give 5 units of total volume.
-Note that some solutions and mixtures take up slightly less volume than their components.